Phase 2 Site & Ground Investigations

 - CBRs using Plate load tests.

-Samples from the trial pits or boreholes are sent to a UKAS and MCERTS accredited laboratory for geotechnical testing and contamination analysis.
+All samples taken from trial pits or boreholes are sent to a UKAS and MCERTS accredited laboratory for geotechnical testing and contamination analysis.

-Typical geotechnical testing and chemical analysis are outlined below, however, this list is not exhaustive.
+Typical geotechnical testing and chemical analysis relating to Phase 2 Investigations are outlined below, however, this list is not exhaustive:

 Geotechnical soil and rock tests:

 Atterberg limit (liquid limit, plastic limit, plasticity index);